Gasol makes six 3-pointers, Raptors beat Wizards 140-111

 TIP-INS

-Wizards: Coach Scott Brooks said rookie F Rui Hachimura might not return until February.
+Wizards: Brooks said rookie F Rui Hachimura might not return until February.
 Hachimura hasn’t played since Dec.
 16 because of a groin injury. … The Wizards made 23 turnovers in a Jan.
-8 loss at Orlando
+8 loss at Orlando. … Washington is 5-17 on the road.

-Raptors: Lowry has five or more assists in all 30 games he’s played this season. … Toronto outscored Washington 34-19 in fast break points.
+Raptors: Lowry has five or more assists in all 30 games he’s played this season. … Toronto outscored Washington 34-19 in fast break points, and 58-40 on points in the paint.

 UP NEXT